jameslam9510/c22-sw-icebreak/matthew.md

-Learned Programming before Tecky?
+Learned Programming before Tecky? no
 Started / Running a Startup?
+no
 Had an unusual Job?
+yes, night shift in hotel on his own
 Prefer Coffee or Tea?

 Went to Working Holiday?